 Students Need to Be Taught to Get Organized, Too

 Students need to be taught how to look after their materials in a caring and non-judgmental way.
 Don’t berate students.
 Help them learn to care for their supplies.

 Some teachers prefer to have communal supplies.
 As a student I hated that I would look after my belongings and then little Johnny who pretty much ate them got to use my things because I needed to share.

 It caused me so much anxiety as a child that I vowed never to do that to my students.

 Our classroom is now a bit of both.
 Students have their own supplies, but we have a bin of orphaned materials where students can borrow when they’ve misplaced their own.
-Sometimes we even put a few extra things in there.
+Sometimes we even add a few extra.

 Important Legal Papers